wloving77/dmtl4-MCS/src/DMT1/Lectures/02_prop_logic/formal/model_theory/counterexamples.lean.md

 together a method for finding a counterexample if there is one?
 -/

-def findCounterexamples (e : PLExpr) : List Interp := findModels ¬e def findCounterexample (e : PLExpr) : Option Interp := findModel ¬e
+def findCounterexamples (e : Expr) : List Interp := findModels ¬e def findCounterexample (e : Expr) : Option Interp := findModel ¬e

 /-!
 These functions use types you don't yet know about: namely List and Option.